Tschipcraft/make_bubbles_pop/README.md

   <a href="https://github.com/Tschipcraft/fabric_make_bubbles_pop_mod/releases/latest"><img src="https://img.shields.io/github/downloads/Tschipcraft/fabric_make_bubbles_pop_mod/total?logo=github&colorA=363a4f&colorB=b7bdf8&style=for-the-badge"></a>
 </p>

-> A fabric/quilt mod for Minecraft 1.18x-1.19x
+> A fabric/quilt mod for Minecraft 1.17x-1.19x

 ## Features

 This client-side mod makes bubble particles pop and lets them rise realistically to the water surface.
+It also adds bubble particles to opening chests and explosions underwater.

 Should be compatible with every other mod.